Fellowship For The Interests of Dogs & Their Owners

 * Raccoon Encounters...

 On December 3rd.
 2010, a dead raccoon found in the vicinity of a Prospect Park entrance tested positive for rabies.
-While the only other rabid Brooklyn raccoon, ever, was also found in earlier in 2010 (downtown Brooklyn) people should nonetheless report serious encounter with raccoons who are either openly aggressive or unusually friendly, especially during daylight hours.
+In 2014, a few rabid raccoons were found deeper into Brooklyn.
+A vaccine program was established which consists of feeding tube-like devices only accessible to raccoons.
+As of yet there has been no further spread.
+People should nonetheless report serious encounter with raccoons who are either openly aggressive or unusually friendly, especially during daylight hours.
 If you or your dog is bitten, call 911!
 If your dog is bitten and you do not have a documented rabies shot, your pet will be quarantined by the Health Department.
 In all likelihood, your dog will require a booster shot.

 Cold Weather Tips